grommet/hpe-design-system-starter/README.md

-# Chapter One: Setup your application with Grommet and grommet-theme-hpe
+# Chapter One: Setup your application with Grommet and grommet-theme-hpe (5 min read)

 ## Objective